symfony/symfony-docs/reference/forms/types/collection.rst

 Following along the previous example, suppose you start with two emails in the ``emails`` data array.
-In that case, two input fields will be rendered that will looking like this (depending on the name of your form):
+In that case, two input fields will be rendered that will look like this (depending on the name of your form):

 .. code-block:: html